- Visiting Chesapeake?

 To adopt an animal, you must present valid identification showing your current residence.
-If you rent, you must provide verification that you are permitted to have a pet.
 Persons convicted of cruelty, abuse or other serious animal ordinance violations may not adopt.
-Chesapeake Animal Services Unit reserves the right to refuse adoptions not in the best interest of the animal or community.
-You will be asked to sign an adoption contract promising to keep the animal only as a pet, to abide by the laws for the control and protection of animals.
-All dogs and cats must be spayed or neutered before transfer of custody to an adopter, unless there is a medical reason prohibiting surgery prior to adoption.
+Chesapeake Animal Services Unit reserves the right to refuse adoptions, not in the best interest of the animal or community.
+You will be asked to sign an adoption contract promising to keep the animal only as a pet and to abide by the laws for the control and protection of animals.
+All dogs and cats must be spayed or neutered before a transfer of custody to an

 How much does it cost to adopt?

-Most adopters will choose the Chesapeake Humane Society Care Clinic, a low cost spay/neuter clinic operated by the Chesapeake Humane Society for the surgery, rabies vaccination and micro chip.
-The cost is $60 for dogs and $40 for cats.
+Most adopters will choose the Chesapeake Humane Society Care Clinic, a low-cost spay/neuter clinic operated by the Chesapeake Humane Society for the surgery, rabies vaccination and microchip.
+The cost is $70 for dogs and $40 for cats.
 PAYMENT FOR SURGERY, VACCINATION AND MICRO CHIP MUST BE MADE AT THE TIME OF ADOPTION.
 Adopters who wish to use their own veterinarian for these procedures may discuss those arrangements with the CAS office staff at the time of adoption.

-CASU is committed to reducing pet overpopulation.
+CAS is committed to reducing pet overpopulation.
 Eight million American dogs and cats are destroyed each year simply because they are surplus.
 Our shelter handles approximately 4,000 animals each year.
-Nearly 2,000 of them are euthanized because their owners do not claim them or no one adopts them.
-Spaying and neutering is the law for dogs and cats adopted from shelters.
+Nearly 1,200 of them are euthanized because their owners do not claim them or no one adopts them.
+Spaying and neutering are the law for dogs and cats adopted from shelters.